TIMELINE-Libor: The road to scandal

 June 2012 - Barclays fined $455 million in a settlement with U.S. and British regulators over rigging rates.
 Britain announces a review of the way Libor is calculated.

 July 2012 - Barclays CEO Bob Diamond and chairman Marcus Agius quit over the scandal.
 Agius keeps a caretaker role.
-Class action brought by investors against Barclays and other banks over rigging.
+Class action brought against Barclays and other banks over rigging.

 Aug.
-2012 - A joint New York-Connecticut investigation of Libor has sent subpoenas to Royal Bank of Scotland Plc, HSBC Holdings Plc, JPMorgan, Deutsche Bank , Barclays, UBS AG and Citigroup Inc. The subpoenas seek communication between executives related to possible collusion that may have played a role in alleged rate manipulation.

-Sept.
-2012 - The BBA says it will support any recommendation by Martin Wheatley, the Financial Services Authority's managing director, for a change of responsibility in setting the rate.
-He will issue recommendations on Sept.
-28.
+2012 - Royal Bank of Scotland confirms it has dismissed staff over the scandal.
+Bank of England governor Mervyn King says Libor has ceased to work.

 Sources: Reuters/BBA